Foso/Jetpack-Compose-Playground/docs/foundation/shape.md

 A Shape can be used to draw a Composable in specific shape.

 !!! info
-    This is the API of version 1.0.0-alpha12.
-Newer versions may have a different one
+    This is the API of version 1.0.0

 ## RectangleShape